Lechevalier999/Browser-console-and-API-tools/README.md

-# API-Cheat-Tool
+# API-Tool
-Able to see all the interactions and data between an API/Cookie and website Good for making hacks for browser games.
+Able to see all the interactions and data between an API/Cookie and a website.
+Good for debugging and or whatever thing you're doing that needs API and cookie info.

 # How it stays undetected
 Just cause the code is obfuscated does not mean its completely undetectable however these are the measures I put in place to make it mostly undetectable: